Life Is Strange: The Awesome Adventures of Captain Spirit (2018)

-Life Is Strange 2
+Life Is Strange 2 (2018–2019)

 Sean Diaz and his younger brother Daniel flee their home in Seattle following their father's death at the hands of a police officer.
 An explosion damages the environment and following the incident, Daniel develops telekinetic abilities.
-Now fugitives, the brothers embark on a cross-country roadtrip down the American West Coast toward their father's homeland of Puerto Lobos, Mexico, as Sean struggles to step up as a father figure for Daniel and guide him through the moral implications of his new-found powers.
+Now fugitives, the brothers embark on a cross-country road trip down the American West Coast toward their father's homeland of Puerto Lobos, Mexico, as Sean struggles to step up as a father figure for Daniel and guide him through the moral implications of his new-found powers.
 As they meet friends and foes along the road, including their estranged mother, the decisions Sean makes shape who Daniel will become, and eventually the ultimate outcome of their journey.

 The game was released in five episodes for Xbox One, PlayStation 4, and Microsoft Windows, and later for MacOS, Linux and Nintendo Switch.
 Episode 1: Roads was released on 27 September 2018.
 Episode 2: Rules was released on 24 January 2019.
 Episode 3: Wastelands was released on 9 May 2019.
 Episode 4: Faith was released on 22 August 2019.
 Episode 5: Wolves was released on 3 December 2019.
 Retail editions of the complete season were released on 3 December 2019 in Europe, and 4 February 2020 in North America.

-Life Is Strange: True Colors
+Life Is Strange: True Colors (2021)

 Alex Chen hides her "curse": the psychic power of Empathy, the ability to absorb the emotions of others.
 When her brother dies in a so-called accident, Alex must embrace her power to find the truth.

-The game was released on 10 September 2021 for Stadia, Xbox One and Series X/S, PlayStation 4 and PS5 and Microsoft Windows.
-Announced as the third mainline game of the series, it was released entirely while still being structured in five chapters.
+The game was released on 10 September 2021 for Stadia, Xbox One, Series X/S, PlayStation 4, PlayStation 5 and Microsoft Windows.
+Announced as the third mainline game of the series, it was released while still being structured in five chapters.
 It released on Nintendo Switch on 7 December that year.
 The Deluxe Edition includes the DLC story Wavelengths.